offbynull/learn/Biology/input/input.md

  * <span style="color:#808000ff">`{bm} thylakoid`</span> - Membrane-bound discs.
 The membrane contains light-harvesting substances while the space inside (also called `{bm} lumen`) is hollow.
  * <span style="color:#ff0000ff">`{bm} grana/(grana|granum)/i`</span> - Stack of thylakoids.
 These stacks are interconnected.
 The singular of grana is granum.

+ `{bm} Chlorophyll` is a pigment / compound found in chloroplast that absorbs light and uses it to produce carbohydrates.
+It's found in the thylakoid membrane as well as the stroma, and it only absorbs red and blue light (while reflecting green).

  Like mitochondria, chloroplast have their own independent DNA (different from the DNA in the nucleus).
 It's speculated that at some point in the past they may have been independent single-cell organisms that formed a symbiotic relationship with a larger cell by `{bm-ri} living` in it, eventually becoming part of the cell (endosymbiosis).
+A descendant of that organism may be `{bm} cyanobacterium/(cyanobacterium|cyanobacteria)/i`, which has a similar ability to generate sugars from light (see [Wikipedia](https://en.wikipedia.org/w/index.php?title=Chloroplast&oldid=918130624#Parent_group:_Cyanobacteria)).

 ### Vacuole